 Can I customize my TEA at any time?
 Yes, although some times are better than others!
-You can purchase the standard TEA to get a feel for it and add customizations at a later date, but it's preferable for me to add all customizations before you start entering your business data for the current year.
+You may find it helpful to first purchase the standard TEA to get a feel for it and add customizations at a later date, but I recommend adding customizations before you start entering your business data for the current year.
 This is because if your TEA already has some data in it, you'll either have to copy it into the new customized version of TEA that I send you or share your filled-in TEA with me so I can customize it directly (see my T&Cs about sharing your business data with me during customizations).

 Using TEA: General

 Can I make any modifications to my TEA myself?
 Yes!
 All TEA users can hide, unhide, and make changes to any unlocked cells in their TEA spreadsheets.
 Which cells are unlocked depends on the version of TEA that you have and the customizations you've purchased.
 All TEA users can also add new tabs to their TEA spreadsheets.

 TEA users who purchased their TEA in 2021 or who have upgraded to the 2021 version can also hide and unhide locked cells and add new columns anywhere in their TEA spreadsheets.

 Why can't I add rows?
 Since each row includes some locked cells that contain formulas, TEA users cannot currently add rows in TEA.